sirak92/IndianTerrorismScrapper/README.md

 ```

 ## Usage
-Iterate to home directory of project and type:
+Iterate to home directory of the project and type:
 ```
 scrapy crawl IndianTerrorismSpider
 ```
-The scraper will generate the `IndianTerrorismData.xls` file.
+The scraper will generate the `IndianTerrorismData.xls` file in the same folder.